LoliMast3r/Apple-Survival-2023ENGG1340COMP2113/README.md

 > make uninstall

 # Join the Fun!
-Apple Rush is a fun and exciting game that is sure to keep you entertained for hours.
+Apple Survival is a fun and exciting game that is sure to keep you entertained for hours.
 So why not give it a try? :smile: